xen-project/xen/docs/misc/pvh-readme.txt

    - tools changes for creating a PVH guest
    - boot of 64bit dom0 in PVH mode.

+To boot 64bit dom0 in PVH mode, add dom0pvh to grub xen command line.

 Following fixme's exist in the code:
   - arch/x86/time.c: support more tsc modes.